Skip to main content

 What you can do with each site

-Each site in your list has a menu (the three-dot menu on the site's row) with the following actions:
+Each site in your list also has a menu (the three-dot menu on the site's row) with the following actions:

 • Generate SmartPins — takes you to SmartPin bulk activation with that site already selected, so you can create fresh Pins for its pages.
 This option becomes available once the site has at least one page.